Al-Aazim/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Numbers must be separated by ,/n
+The two digits must be different/n